-We are looking forward to being your hosts and giving you a warm welcoming in Vienna.
+We are all very much looking forward to finally being your hosts and welcoming you to Vienna.